I encounter the Angel in your ecstasy

 BnF| Richelieu, Conference room

-Conferences with Alex Chich and Katerina Thomadaki, introduced by Maud Jacquin
+Conferences with Alex Chich and Katerina Thomadaki, introduction by Maud Jacquin

 At Villa Vassilieff – AWARE: Archives of Women Artists, Research & Exhibitions